Skip to main content

 We are going to do a lot of different things in the living labs.
 What exactly we are going to study and test over the next 2 years will be determined together with the societal partners.
 It is already clear that in both living labs we are going to investigate the interactions between large herbivores (free-ranging cows and horses, wisents) and recreationists.

 Isn’t it very stressful for the animals to get a radio transmitter?
-Does it bother them?
+Won't it bother them?

 What does the research cost and who pays for it?